rezich/SQLite/README.md

  - maybe have the wrapper functions return enums that are subsets of `Result`? (`#must`...?)
  - more generally, figure out if there's a more ergonomic way to handle SQLite result and/or error passing
  - **add some kind of automatic migration system**—we can do SQLite stuff at compile time, so why not?
- - consider whether or not the `ORM` namespace-struct-thing makes sense in the long run
  - actually try this out with slightly non-trivial things like threading and such and see if it actually is good at all lmao
  - finish wrapping the rest of the SQLite API
  - test the code, like, at all